Tucson Borderlands Young Adult Volunteer Site

 - Frontera de Cristo: Volunteers live in Agua Prieta Mexico and work extensively with Protestants, Catholics and people of good will in the United States and Mexico to provide direct humanitarian assistance to deportees returned to Mexico by the Border Patrol.

 - Primavera Foundation: Volunteers work in a variety of positions ranging from case management, to homelessness prevention and advocacy.
 Primavera's first mission is to preventing and ending homelessness.
 Primavera also provides immediate services such as referrals social services and emergency shelter.

-- Cascabel Arizona: Volunteers live and work with in a diverse community of ranchers, gardeners, land redemption advocates and conservation minded rural residents in the wild and scenic San Pedro River Valley, 75 miles East of Tucson.
+- Cascabel Conservation Association: Volunteers live and work with in a diverse community of ranchers, gardeners, land redemption advocates and conservation minded rural residents in the wild and scenic San Pedro River Valley, 75 miles East of Tucson.

 Tucson volunteers live together in a rented house and are invited to explore biking and public transportation options during their year of service.

 Volunteers participate in the Volunteers Exploring Vocation curriculum, an 16-session process of spiritual direction and vocational discernment as well as one on one spiritual direction and regular meetings with the site coordinator.
 Weekly house meetings include book studies and discussion of house business and projects.

 Other: Spanish is a big help in all the placements and a requirement for placements at Borderlinks, Frontera de Cristo and Southside Presbyterian Church.